 A series of study sessions were held with the Task Force to discuss the analysis and recommendations for each different building type, to provide an opportunity for public input, and to review the Draft Design Standards and Guidelines.
-Public hearings were held with community boards, the Planning Commission, and Board of Supervisors.
-The final residential development standards and guidelines were adopted October 2014.
+Public hearings were held with community boards, the Planning Commission, and City Council.
+The final guidelines were adopted on